 Recent technology collaboration by GreyMatters is removing the shackles of current processing power – unleashing multiple 20 core computers networked together in a multi-nodal configuration is giving CDEGS and its electromagnetic modules unrivalled possibilities …

-Imagine the scene – wouldn’t it be great to take a current simulation from say, a small 2 km section of generic rail network and be able to study an entire 200 km section, with all the trackside equipment present in the actual locations where it will be installed?
+Imagine the scene – wouldn’t it be great to take a current simulation from say, a small 2 km section of the generic rail network and be able to study an entire 200 km section, with all the trackside equipment present in the actual locations where it will be installed?
 Taking a generic truncated representation and scaling it up to be a true representation of reality.

 This scope of study may have taken years using current hardware, but by fast-forwarding in time, GreyMatters is challenging the status quo by bringing this reality into the reach of all of us, today.